mlehotay/ier/IER/IER-diagnostics.md

 ### **4.1 Ownership Is Structural, Not Psychological**

-“Ownership” is not moral praise, introspective confidence, or narrative authorship.
+“Ownership” does not mean confidence, narrative authorship, or introspective certainty.

-It is a structural fact about **where unavoidable cost is borne**.
+It refers to **where unavoidable organizational cost lives**.

 A system bears intrinsic constraint only if:

-* the constraints governing coherence arise from its own integrated dynamics, and
+* its coherence arises from its own integrated dynamics, and
-* the cost of maintaining that coherence is internally borne, unavoidable, and non-offloadable.
+* the cost of maintaining that coherence cannot be offloaded or externally resolved.

-External observation can record what happens.
-It cannot, in general, determine **where the irreducible burden lives**.
+External observation can record outcomes.
+It cannot, in general, determine **where irreducible burden is borne**.

 ---